Use Terraformer to import existing infrastructure resources into Terraform

 - All environment resources are recorded in the same tfstate, so changes in one environment can affect all environments

-Ideally, I would like to split tfstate into environments such as develop, production, and manage, so that
+Ideally, I'd like to divide tfstate by environment, such as develop, production, and manage, so that

 all resources for each environment are recorded in the same tfstate.

-I investigated whether this is possible and found the following:
+When I looked into whether this is possible, I found the following:

 - You can explicitly specify the hierarchy using the --path-pattern option